Author Instructions

 Prior to submission, please ensure that you have the following ready:

-• A cover letter briefly summarizing your manuscript, including its importance and contribution to the field
+• An optional cover letter briefly summarizing your manuscript, including its importance and contribution to the field

 • A Word Document or PDF (if submitting in LaTeX) of your manuscript.
-If you are using LaTeX, you will be required to submit the source files as well
+If you are using LaTeX, you will be required to submit the source files as well.
+Please make sure this is an anonymized version of your manuscript (i.e. do not include author names or other identifiable information).

 • Figures saved in an acceptable format